ebtesam25/immunipass/README.md

 * We used expo to create the react native app.
 Run `npm i` and either `expo start` or `npm start`
 * Run `python maps_data.py` to start the server for the maps feature and nearby immunization center retrivals
 * Open `main.html` for cough detection
-* Open `compare_face.py` for facial recognition and encrpytion functions
+* Open `compare_face.py` for facial recognition and encryption functions
 * Run `face.py` for mask detection